 On April 22, another 30% risk was added for Day 5 (April 26) while the one for Day 4 (April 25) remained.
 They were both for similar areas centered over Arkansas but included areas of Eastern Texas, Northern Louisiana and Western Oklahoma with the Day 5 risk including extreme Western Tennessee and Mississippi.
 The first weather system was expected to have an enhanced tornado threat while the following a day a second weather system would likely bring another threat for severe weather over the same area with a similar threat.
 On April 27, the threat was harder to tell so no area was marked.

 On Saturday, April 23, the SPC issued a Slight risk for severe weather for April 25.
 For the Day 1-3 forecasts there is usually more certainty to what to expect so the SPC will issue risks dependent on that threat which include a Slight risk (scattered severe storms are possible), a Moderate Risk (widespread severe storms are likely) or a High Risk (a tornado outbreak is expected).
-On the Day 1 and 2 outlooks the SPC also included a General Thunderstorms risk (thunderstorms, but no severe weather is expected).
+On the Day 1 and 2 outlooks the SPC also included a General Thunderstorms risk (thunderstorms, but no severe weather, are possible).
 The Slight Risk was mainly focused over the ArLaTex region and Eastern Oklahoma.
-Here a similar severe threat to that of April 14 was developing which included the risk for mainly large hail but also damaging winds and ArLaTeX tornadoes.
+Here a similar severe threat to that of April 14 was developing which included the risk for mainly large hail but also damaging winds and tornadoes.
 Meanwhile a 30% risk was added for both Day 4 (April 26) and Day 5 (April 27).
 Day 4 was similar to that of Day 3 with a threat mainly in the ArLaTex region but also extended to cover almost all of Arkansas and part of the Lower-Mississippi River Valley.
-Here as instability was expected to continue to grow, large hail would once again be the main threat as well as damaging winds and tornadoes.
+Here, as instability was expected to continue to increase, large hail would once again be the main threat as well as damaging winds and tornadoes.
 But April 27 seemed to be the main day for the event.
 Here a large 30% risk spanned from the Gulf Coast to the Ohio River Valley and from the Mississippi River to the Appalachians.
 With ample destabilization a tornado environment seemed prime for this region.
 Past these day models diverged on what the front would do over the Mid-Atlantic states so no area was added.
-Although no one expected it, things would come into place the following day, April 24.
+However, things would come into place the following day, April 24.
 This day a powerful weather system would begin forming and be the preshow the upcoming historic outbreak.

 Morning Convective Outlooks